shunsukeak/shunsukeak.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a master's student majoring in Computer Science at Columbia University.
-Before pursuing my master's degree, I completed my undergraduate studies at Waseda University, where I worked on image/video processing research at Advanced Multimedia Lab supervised by professor Hiroshi Watanabe.
+I am a master's student majoring in Computer Science at [Columbia University](https://www.cs.columbia.edu/).
+Prior to beginning my master's degree, I completed my undergraduate studies at [Waseda University](https://www.comm.waseda.ac.jp/en/index.html), where I conducted research in image and video processing at Advanced Multimedia Systems Lab ([AMS](https://www.ams.giti.waseda.ac.jp/)) under the supervision of Prof. Hiroshi Watanabe.
 My academic journey has been defined by a strong foundation and experience in artificial intelligence, machine learning, and computer vision.

 During my undergraduate years, I led a research project on real-time object detection systems using edge-cloud cooperative neural networks as my senior research project.
-In addition to my research project, I conducted joint research internship at NTT research team.
-I also did research internship at Multimedia Signal Processing Group headed by Prof. Touradj Ebrahimi at Swiss Federal Technology Institute of Lausanne (EPFL), where I worked on the investigation about the impact of learning-based image compression methods including future JPEG AI standard on computer vision tasks.
+In addition to my research project, I conducted joint research internship at [NTT](https://www.rd.ntt/e/sic/).
+I also did research internship at Multimedia Signal Processing Group ([MMSPG](https://www.epfl.ch/labs/mmspg/)) headed by Prof. Touradj Ebrahimi at [Swiss Federal Technology Institute of Lausanne (EPFL)] (https://www.epfl.ch/en/), where I worked on a study on the impact of learning-based image compression methods, including the upcoming JPEG AI standard, on computer vision tasks

 Currently, at Columbia, I am deepening my knowledge in areas such as machine learning, databases, and user interface design through courseworks and projects.